McLaren Technology Acquisition Corp looks to acquire an Indian fintech firm

 US-based McLaren Technology Acquisition Corp is looking to acquire a significant stake in an Indian fintech firm preferably having valuation in the range of $500 million-$2 billion.
-McLaren Technology Acquisition Corp (MTAC) chairman and CEO Saja Pillai said that he believes firmly in a fintech movement globally as most of the unicorns created around the world have been in the fintech and artificial intelligence categories in the last five years.
+McLaren Technology Acquisition Corp (MTAC) chairman and CEO Sajan Pillai said that he believes firmly in a fintech movement globally as most of the unicorns created around the world have been in the fintech and artificial intelligence categories in the last five years.

 “If you look at the market value that has been created in the fintech space in the last 2-3 years, it is close to $5 trillion.
 By far, fintech is the largest category in the digital category to invest.
 We are looking for a fintech company which has a minimum asset valuation in the range of $500 million-$2 billion,” he said.